 If employees don’t feel they can trust what their senior leaders say.
 That distrust and disconnection can lead to dissatisfaction and lower engagement.

 8. Do you feel your manager values your opinions?

 It’s important to feel like you can express yourself at work and bring up issues or solutions to your manager.
 Do your employees feel safe doing that?

 9. Do you have a good working relationship with your colleagues?

 Let’s be real - we spend so much of our lives at work, our colleagues are some of the people we spend the most time with.
 If employees feel their workplace is full of infighting, competitiveness, or lacking trust, that can feel discouraging and stressful.

 10. Do you feel you can be your whole self at work?

-When employees feel they need to hide part of themselves at work (like their gender pronouns), or like their coworkers or leaders don’t accept the essential part, they can begin to feel increasingly disengaged and look for a workplace feel more accepted and at home.
+When employees feel they need to hide part of themselves at work (like their gender pronouns), or like their coworkers or leaders don’t accept the essential part, they can begin to feel increasingly disengaged and look for a workplace to feel more accepted at home.